Beretta APX: Design

-The Beretta APX represents Beretta's first striker-fired duty-sized handgun.
+The APX is Beretta's first striker-fired duty-sized handgun.
 The name APX refers to "Advanced Pistol X" (the "X" referring to a caliber of choice), as the firearm is fully modular and can change calibers and frame sizes somewhat easily.
 In order to comply with the MHS specification, the firearms must support different grip sizes to fit shooters of different stature.
-The APX supports this with replaceable grip straps.
+The APX has replaceable grip straps.
 The distance from the axis of the barrel to the top of the handgrip has been kept to a minimum of 21 mm in order to reduce muzzle rise, which increases the ability to accurately fire quick follow-up shots.
 As specified in the MHS specification, the APX also features a MIL-STD-1913 rail under the front of the frame.

-Unlike other Beretta pistols, the APX uses the traditional Browning tilting-barrel short recoil design.
+Unlike the Beretta 92 series, the APX uses the traditional Browning tilting-barrel short recoil design.
 The serialized part of the gun is a stainless steel chassis which allows true modular reconfiguration. by allowing the factory black frame to be changed with a number of different options, including flat dark earth (FDE), tan, wolf grey and olive drab.
 Replacement frames are also available without finger grooves.
-The slide and barrel are coated in a black nitride finish, except for a newer FDE model that has a cerakote FDE slide and black nitride barrel.
+Initially, the slide and barrel are coated in a black nitride finish, except for a newer FDE model that has a cerakote FDE slide and black nitride barrel.
+APX A1s, on the other hand, use Beretta's "Aqua Tech Shield" finish that they first used on their shotguns, followed with a Bruniton coat on the slides.

-Similar to Beretta's 92 and PX-series pistols, when the APX's trigger is pulled, the top of the striker block safety extends from the top of the pistol.
+Similar to Beretta's 92 and PX4-series pistols, when the APX A0's trigger is pulled, the top of the striker block safety extends from the top of the pistol.
 This serves as a visual indicator to the user that this safety is working properly and has been disengaged.
+The APX A1 has an optics plate instead of this feature.

 Unlike a number of striker-fired pistols, such as the Glock, which have to have the trigger pulled during take down, the APX has a striker deactivation button that can be pushed to deactivate the striker, thus preventing accidental discharge, which other striker-fired pistols can suffer due to user negligence during disassembly.
 There is also an automatic striker block safety.

 The trigger mechanism features a drop safety.
 If the pistol is dropped, this prevents inertia from causing the trigger to fire the weapon, thus preventing accidental discharge.

 Users

+The APX is used by professionals in more than 20 countries.
+Some examples: